khrykin/sequelize-file/Readme.md

 });

 ```
-Then, you extract necessary attributes and hooks and attach them to your model.
-Using ES7's object rest spread, it will look like this:
+Then, you attach enhanced attributes to your model:

 ```javascript
 /* models/User.js */